ky1ejs/osx-box-bootstrap/README.md

 * Check the available OS X updates in the App Store (don't sign into the App Store!), and install the system updates, then reboot the VM.

+*NOTE: you should call the bitrise commands from a `tmux` session, to make it easier to manage the process, as some of the steps take quite some time.*

 * To activate the vagrant insecure key, which will be used during the setup:
   * If your ssh-agent is not running: `eval $(ssh-agent)`
   * then: `ssh-add ./vagrant-insecure_private_key`